Facebook’s Workplace hits 3M paying users, launches Portal app in a wider push for video – TechCrunch

 The rapid rise of Slack — which has recently broken the 100,000 mark for paying businesses using its service — has ushered in a rush of competition from other companies across the worlds of social media and enterprise software, all aiming to become the go-to conversation layer for businesses.
 Today, Workplace, Facebook’s effort in that race, announced a milestone in its growth along with a bigger push into video services and other improvements.

-The service — priced at $1.50 per month per employee — now has passed 3 million paying users, adding in 1 million workers from mostly enterprise businesses in the last eight months.
+The service — which starts at $1.50 per month per front-line worker and then has tiers of $4 and $8 — now has passed 3 million paying users, adding in 1 million workers from mostly enterprise businesses in the last eight months.

 The features and milestone number are all being announced today at Flock, the Workplace user conference that Facebook puts on each year.
 Alongside all these, Facebook also announced several other features for its enterprise app (more on the other new features below).